 Before my trip to Gdansk I only had a vague idea of Polish food in my mind: potatoes, sauerkraut and pork.
-But after dining in Gdansk this idea had changed.
+But after a few evenings dining in Gdansk this idea had changed.

 Pod Lososiem Restaurant

 Dining in Gdansk Old Town: the pink facade of Pod Lososiem